-Phase 1 No animal influenza virus circulating among animals has been reported to cause infection in bumpers Conduct risk assessments to determine appropriate precautions and educate emergency responders and workers who provide essential services about influenza, appropriate protective personal practices and the tools for determining who would have priority access to vaccine and antivirals See Public Health Measures for infection control measures and assessed risks.
+Phase 1 No animal influenza virus circulating among animals has been reported to cause infection in humans No animal influenza virus circulating among animals has been reported to cause infection in humans

+Conduct risk assessments to determine appropriate precautions and educate emergency responders and workers who provide essential services about influenza, appropriate protective personal practices and the tools for determining who would have priority access to vaccine and antivirals

+See Public Health Measures for infection control measures and assessed risks.
 Public Health Measures Plan to identify/develop educational materials/resources and tools for first responders and identify methods/forms of communication.

-See Vaccine/Antiviral Chapter - CS, VPD to identify priority groups for vaccine access. humans Phase 1 No animal influenza virus circulating among animals has been reported to cause infection in humans Maintain up-to-date estimates of: the impact of an influenza pandemic on emergency responders and workers who provide essential services the number of emergency responders and other workers required during a pandemic who should receive priority access to vaccine and antivirals the emergency resources required during a pandemic to assist with transporting medical supplies and equipment, securing vaccine and antiviral supplies and providing health services Number of Emergency Responders receiving vaccine Collect and collate information identified within enumeration tools (HPS, EMP, HPS Program Assistant).
-Collect and obtain information from enumeration tools.
-Compile a list of estimate numbers of essential services providers (See Appendix A - Impacts on Essential Service Providers).
-Establish a process for maintenance and storage of this information (HPS, EMP, CS VPD Team).
-(Information obtained from enumeration tools is for emergency service providers only Police, Fire, LTCHs, Hospitals, Physicians, Ambulance and CCAC).
+See Vaccine/Antiviral Chapter - CS, VPD to identify priority groups for vaccine access.

+Maintain up-to-date estimates of:

+- the impact of an influenza pandemic on emergency responders and workers who provide essential services - the number of emergency responders and other workers required during a pandemic who should receive priority access to vaccine and antivirals - the emergency resources required during a pandemic to assist with transporting medical supplies and equipment, securing vaccine and antiviral supplies and providing health services

+Number of Emergency Responders receiving vaccine

+- 1. Collect and collate information identified within enumeration tools (HPS, EMP, HPS Program Assistant). - 2.
+Collect and obtain information from enumeration tools. - Compile a list of estimate numbers of essential services providers (See Appendix A Impacts on Essential Service Providers). - Establish a process for maintenance and storage of this information (HPS, EMP, CS VPD Team).
+(Information obtained from enumeration tools is for emergency service providers only - Police, Fire, LTCHs, Hospitals, Physicians, Ambulance and CCAC).
 Link with Municipalities to determine key municipal infrastructure and essential service providers (HPS, EMP).

-See Vaccine/Antiviral Chapter CS, VPD to identify priority access groups for vaccine Impact of Influenza on essential Service Emergency Responders Calculate the impact of Influenza on essential service responders using the following Ministry of Health impact assumptions: 35% attack rate 20% absenteeism rate (HPS, EMP - June, 2006).
-Calculate more specific impacts using CDC's FluAid 2.0 and FluSurge 2.0 software program (HPS, EMP) See Surveillance Framework Appendix F for details: 75% infected 15% attack rate 21% outpatient care .1%3% will require hospitalization .01%1% deaths.
+See Vaccine/Antiviral Chapter CS, VPD to identify priority access groups for vaccine

+Impact of Influenza on essential Service Emergency Responders

+- 1. Calculate the impact of Influenza on essential service responders using the following Ministry of Health impact assumptions:

+- 35% attack rate

+- 20% absenteeism rate (HPS, EMP June, 2006).

+- 2. Calculate more specific impacts using CDC's FluAid 2.0 and FluSurge 2.0 software program (HPS, EMP) See Surveillance Framework Appendix F for details:

+- 75% infected

+- 15 35% clinically ill

+- 6.8% 17% outpatient care

+- .1% .3% will require hospitalization

+- .01% .1% deaths.

 (See Appendix A - Impacts on Essential Service Providers.
 Estimated impacts were calculated using CDC's FluAid 2.0.
 These estimations are intended for calculating predicted impacts on general populations.
 It cannot be predicted if impacts on essential service providers may differ from those of the general population).